Task 1

 Tapescript for Task 3

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss computer technology.
+Our guest today is a teenager from Russia and we are going to discuss natural places in Russia.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Student: _________________________